 Trefoil appearance of spinal canal

-A trefoil appearance of spinal canal (sometimes termed as a clover leaf spinal canal appearance) is a particular shaped that results from congenital or acquired causes.
-This is mainly described in the lumber region and can result in narrowing of the lateral recesess as well as at times an anteroposterior dimension on the central canal.
+A trefoil appearance of spinal canal (sometimes termed as a cloverleaf spinal canal appearance) is a particular appearance that is of congenital or acquired etiology.
+This is mainly described in the lumber region and can result in narrowing of the lateral recesess as well as at times involvement of the anteroposterior dimension on the central canal.

 - 1. Eisenstein S. The trefoil configuration of the lumbar vertebral canal.
 A study of South African skeletal material.
 (1980) The Journal of bone and joint surgery.
 British volume.
 62-B (1): 73-7. doi:10.1302/0301-620X.62B1.7351439 - Pubmed